Protecting France's forests

 Solution

-Etats Sauvages works to preserve the biodiversity of French forests.
-Through its action, the association is committed to protecting living things by purchasing forests that are then left to evolve freely.
+Etats Sauvages acts and raises awareness for the preservation of biodiversity in French forests.
+Through its action, the association is committed to protecting living things by purchasing forests that are then left to free evolution.
 In this way, it helps to create refuges for numerous animal, plant and fungal species.

 In order to mobilize and involve citizens in its actions, Etats Sauvages accompanies them in a discovery of the ecosystem to transform them into true Allies of the Forests.

-Etats Sauvages has already acquired nearly 15 ha of forests in the Cantal, Vosges, Normandy and Ile-de-France regions.
+Etats Sauvages has already acquired over 38 haof forests in the Cantal, Vosges, Hérault, Normandy and Ile-de-France.
 These forests have enabled the creation of biodiversity reserves and are now left to evolve freely.

 News